Scientific: Viburnum suspensum

 8-10 (some cold damage can be expected), 12-24

-Landscape Use: Informal hedge, background, screen, filler, historical plantings and old style landscape gardens and Victorian architecture, mesic design themes
+Landscape Use: Informal hedge, background, screen, foundation, filler, historical plantings in and around old-style landscape gardens, Victorian architecture, mesic design themes.

-Form & Character: A sturdy, evergreen large shrub, with a formal, rounded and dense appearance
+Form & Character: This is a sturdy, large, formal, shrub with a formal, rounded and dense appearance, historical, antebellum.

-Foliage/Texture: Opposite leaves, oval, bluntly dentate leaf margins, prominent foliar venation patterns, medium coarse texture
+Foliage/Texture: Leaves have an opposite orientation (2 leaves per node), oval, bluntly dentate leaf margins, prominent foliar venation patterns; medium coarse texture.

-Seasonal Color: Small clusters of white flowers in late winter/early spring as marginally ornate.
+Seasonal Color: Dense clusters of white flowers in late winter/early spring are marginally ornate.

-Temperature: Tolerant of summer heat if not exposed to western sun
+Temperature: Tolerant of Phoenix summer heat if not exposed to western sun.

 Light: Partial sun with complete avoidance of reflected south and open west exposures.

 Pruning: Use heading cuts to prune to shape, best done after flowering in spring.
-Can be severely pruned to near ground level to rejuvenate, never shear because of it's larger leaves.
+Can be severely pruned to near ground level to rejuvenate, but never shear because of its larger leaves.